 A few weeks ago a couple of young does caught my attention when they came up for sale.
 Unfortunately, my timing was a little off, and by the time I inquired, both had just been sold.
 A little disappointing, but then I reminded myself that we still have a few pending kid...Read More

 a small organic farm and native garden located on California's Central Coast

 Curbstone Valley Farm is a small private family farm located in the Santa Cruz Mountains, along the coast of Central California.
 We’re located in USDA Zone 9b (Sunset Western Garden Zone 15).
 The Farm is situated on seven-and-a-half secluded woodland acres.
-We maintain an heirloom kitchen garden, orchard, and native plant gardens.
-The Farm is home to a variety of heritage breeds of chickens, heritage turkeys, and honey bees, along with ADGA and AGS registered Nigerian Dwarf goats.
+We maintain an heirloom open-pollinated kitchen garden, an orchard with a number of heritage fruit varieties, and native plant gardens.
+The Farm is home to a variety of heritage breeds of chickens, and heritage turkeys, honey bees, and a small herd of ADGA and AGS registered Nigerian Dwarf goats.

 The farm is home to a small herd of registered Nigerian Dwarf dairy goats.
 We love this small dairy breed both for its milking efficiency, and milk quality.
 Although this is a small breed in stature, Nigerian Dwarf goats are not short on personality, and their small size makes them very easy to handle, even for young children.
 Our breeding goals are focused toward excellence in milk production, and correctness in conformation.
 To help us achieve those goals, beginning in 2014 our herd will be enrolled in both DHIR 305-day milk test, and linear appraisal.
 Our herd members are registered with both ADGA, and AGS, and tested annually for CAE, CL, and Johne’s Disease.